Geneva Summit (1985): Conclusion and agreements

+Set of 16 bronze medallions representing the 15 constituent Soviet Republics and the combined Soviet Union which Gorbachev gave to Reagan at the conclusion of the Geneva Summit.

 At the end of the summit, Reagan gave Gorbachev a Colonial Williamsburg Chippendale-style mahogany box and desk set with fountain pens, carrying the theme "peace through communications", selected in honor of the 10th anniversary of the U.S.Soviet Apollo–Soyuz space mission.
-Gorbachev gave Reagan a set of bronze medallions in a leather case representing the 15 republics of the Soviet Union.
+Gorbachev gave Reagan a set of 16 bronze medallions in a leather case representing the 15 constituent Soviet Republics along with the combined Soviet Union.

 After a stop in Brussels to brief allies, Reagan returned to Washington to give an address on the summit to a joint session of Congress.
 Gorbachev on his return trip to Moscow stopped in Prague to brief the Soviets' Warsaw Pact allies.

 Legacy

 Although the summit lacked the larger-type agreements seen in past summits such as SALT, the summit did help to reset relations, which by that point had reached a nadir, with no summit having been held for six years.
 Both Reagan and Gorbachev came away from Geneva feeling that they had "started something", with Reagan saying that the meetings in Geneva "expressed the will and desire of both sides to find answers that would benefit not only all the people of the world, but also the yet unborn".
 Gorbachev agreed, saying "if now we have laid the first few bricks, we have made a new start, a new phase has begun."